galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 > 4. Click **Execute**
 {: .hands_on}

-this will produce a collection with tree datasets just like the original `GENES` collection but containing only CDS data.
+This will produce a collection with three datasets just like the original `GENES` collection but containing only CDS data.
 Next we need to cut out only those columns that need to be included into BED.
 There is one problem with this.
 We are trying to convert these data into [6 column BED](#-tip-bed-format).
 In this format the fifth column (score) must have a value between 0 and 1000.
 To satisfy this requirement we will create a dummy column that will always have a value of `0`:

 > ### {% icon hands_on %} Hands-on: Creating a dummy score column
 >